-Varenicline may cause dizziness.
+Varenicline may cause dizziness, sleepiness, difficulty in concentrating and temporary loss of consciousness.
 If affected, do not drive or take part in any activity in which you need to be alert.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.